thecarpetjasp/passfind/README.md

 Head on over to [https://rapidapi.com/rohan-patra/api/breachdirectory](https://rapidapi.com/rohan-patra/api/breachdirectory) or visit [breachdirectory.org](https://breachdirectory.org) and click API.
 From there, create your free account.

-Once your account is set up, head back to [https://rapidapi.com/rohan-patra/api/breachdirectory](https://rapidapi.com/rohan-patra/api/breachdirectory) and click on [**Subscribe to test**].
+Once your account is set up, head back to [https://rapidapi.com/rohan-patra/api/breachdirectory](https://rapidapi.com/rohan-patra/api/breachdirectory) and click on [**Subscribe to test**], then choose free BASIC plan.
 Once you've subscribed, your API key should now be valid.
 You API key can be found under **GET Index** labelled *X-RapidAPI-Key*.
 You can copy your API on the right hand side of the page under **Code Snippet** where once again it is labelled *X-RapidAPI-Key*.